Black-Thunder/ioBroker.smartfriends/docs/en/smartfriends.md

 ![Finding gateway parameters - Step 1](img/find_gateway_parameters_1.png)
 ![Finding gateway parameters - Step 2](img/find_gateway_parameters_2.png)

+Additionally, ignoring SSL errors can be enabled here.
+This should only be used in exceptional cases, e.g., for certificate errors.

 ## Objects

 Once the adapter instance (X) is successfully (=green) started, devices and data from the gateway are retrieved.
 For each supported device (Y), a separate object node is created.